Mathnerd314/stroscot/docs/Reduction.rst

 * Based on :cite:`downenSequentCalculusCompiler2016a`, we use the full two-sided sequent calculus with cuts instead of an intuitionistic or one-sided calculus.
 * Based on optimal reduction, mostly :cite:`guerriniTheoreticalPracticalIssues1996`, we use linear logic sequents, with operators for contraction (duplication) and weakening (erasing).
 * Based on :cite:`levyJumboLCalculus2006`, we aim for the largest allowable set of operators.
-In particular we generalize all of the different operators into two jumbo operators, sigma and pi. :math:`\Sigma` contains LL's synchronous/positive operators 0, 1, plus :math:`\oplus`, and times :math:`\otimes`. :math:`\Pi` contains LL's lollipop implication :math:`\multimap` and asynchronous/negative operators top :math:`\top`, bottom :math:`\bot`, with :math:`\&`, and par :math:`⅋`.
-(The unicode symbols, for copy-pasting:  ⊕⊗⊸⊤⊥&⅋).
+In particular we generalize all of the different operators ⊕⊗⊸⊤⊥&⅋ into two jumbo operators, :math:`\Sigma` (sigma) and :math:`\Pi` (pi).

 Rules
 =====